sarath3192/rust-l4re-toolchain/README.md

     $ ./checkout_and_build.sh build-kernel
     $ ./checkout_and_build.sh build-hello

-The run it you need to have QEMU installed for the respective target architectures.
+For running it you need to have QEMU installed for the respective target architectures.

     $ ./checkout_and_build.sh run aarch64